Yesterday I buried my only brother, the first of my siblings to reach heaven.

 His final illness was unexpected and progressed rapidly but not too rapidly for him.

-When illness caught up on him three weeks before he died, the prognosis was uncertain.
+When illness caught up on him only three weeks before he died, the prognosis was uncertain.
 He asked my sister Joan how long he had left to live.
 She responded that we did not know, however, it was most unlikely that he would be here in a year’s time.
 His immediate response was: “Praise the Lord.
 I will be with Jesus.”
 Like the apostle Paul, Andrew had ‘a desire to depart, and to be with Christ; which is far better’ Php 1:23.

 He was ready long ago and told my son James that he looked forward ‘to being with Jesus and seeing mum and dad again’.
 I told James that his conversation with his uncle Andrew was a rare and beneficial opportunity to witness the last words and testimony of a godly person dying and preparing for eternity.
 Nowadays, many people are unable for various reasons to have a meaningful conversation in their last days.